aaronfreed/aaronfreed.github.io/README.md

    * **[My discography](https://aaronfreed.github.io/discography.html)**
       * Including <em>Marathon</em> content, covers, and original material alike.
    * **[Musical Modes and the Circle of Fifths](https://aaronfreed.github.io/musicalmodes.html)**
       * A lengthy and highly technical examination of how the seven modes of the major scale (Ionian, Dorian, Phrygian, Lydian, Mixolydian, Aeolian, and Locrian) relate to each other and to the circle of fifths (a musical concept inextricably linked with chords and key signatures).
 Contains a large number of tables illustrating the principle.
+Also goes into great detail about the ancient Greek scales that gave several of our modes their names (spoiler alert: the ancient &ldquo;Mixolydian&rdquo;, &ldquo;Phrygian&rdquo;, &ldquo;Dorian&rdquo;, and &ldquo;Lydian&rdquo; scales are not the ones bearing those names today).
 * **Gaming**
    * **[My portfolio](https://aaronfreed.github.io/portfolio.html)**
       * An overview of my creative output from the past several years, with a heavy focus on <em>Marathon</em> content I&rsquo;ve worked on.